urmee04/task-manager-react-ts/README.md

 - Filtering functionality
 - Component composition

+---

-##### Workplace Context
+#### Workplace Context

-As a frontend developer, working on a task management system.
-The team needs a component that:
+As a frontend developer, I am working on a task management system where my team needs a component that

 - Displays a list of tasks
 - Filters tasks by status